ordinals/ord/docs/src/inscriptions/delegate.md

 ========

 Inscriptions may nominate a delegate inscription.
-Requests for the content of an inscription with a delegate will instead return the content of the delegate.
+Requests for the content of an inscription with a delegate will instead return the content and content type of the delegate.
 This can be used to cheaply create copies of an inscription.

 ### Specification